Alexis Soriano: Operatic and symphonic work

-Soriano has conducted at venues such as Teatro Real (Madrid), Teatro Colón (Buenos Aires), Auditorio de Tenerife, Lithuanian National Opera and Ballet Theatre, Hermitage Theatre in Saint Petersburg, and the Leopolis Opera Festival (Ukraine).
-His staged repertoire includes Rigoletto, Faust, Boris Godunov, Le nozze di Figaro, The Barber of Seville, La scala di seta, Così fan tutte, Madama Butterfly, Falstaff and Eugene Onegin.
+Soriano has conducted at venues such as Teatro Real, Teatro Colón, Auditorio de Tenerife, Lithuanian National Opera and Ballet Theatre, Hermitage Theatre, and the Leopolis Opera Festival (Ukraine).
+His staged repertoire includes Rigoletto, Faust, Boris Godunov, The Marriage of Figaro, The Barber of Seville, La scala di seta, Così fan tutte, Madama Butterfly, Falstaff and Eugene Onegin.

-A champion of new operas, in 2009 he premièred Antonio Castilla-Ávila’s "La Dulcinea de Don Quijote", "Three Top Hats" by Ricardo Llorca in São Paulo, and in 2019 the world première of "Lilith, luna negra" by David del Puerto at the Úbeda Festival in Spain.
+A champion of new operas, in 2009 at Passau Festival he premièred Antonio Castilla-Ávila’s "La Dulcinea de Don Quijote", in 2017 he premièred "Three Top Hats" by Ricardo Llorca in São Paulo, and in 2019 the world première of "Lilith, luna negra" by David del Puerto at the Úbeda Festival in Spain.
 He also conducted the new production of Ricardo Llorca’s "The Empty Hours" at the Teatro Real in 2021, which received wide acclaim from audiences and critics alike.

-In February 2025, Soriano premiered his own opera "Malcolm X, A Portrait" during the International Alborada Clásica Festival in Motril, Spain.
+In February 2025, Soriano premiered his own opera, "Malcolm X, A Portrait", during the International Alborada Clásica Festival in Motril, Spain.